jridgewell/proposal-shadow-proxy/spec.md

 - The result of [[HasProperty]] is a Boolean value.
 - A property cannot be reported as non-existent, if it has previously been observed as a non-configurable property of the proxy.
-- A property cannot be reported as non-existent, if it has previously been observed as a property of the proxy and the proxy object is not extensible.
+- A property cannot be reported as non-existent, if it has previously been observed as a property of the proxy and the proxy is not extensible.

 ## [[Get]] ( _P_, _Receiver_ )